MicrosoftDocs/Contribute/Contribute/dotnet/dotnet-pr-review.md

 ### Review draft pull requests

-New authors may want feedback earlier in the process.
-They can open a draft PR and request an early review.
+You may want feedback earlier in the process.
+Open a draft PR and add a comment that requests an early review.
 These early reviews focus on the structure of the article: the outline, the overall content, and the samples.
 These reviews do not include a thorough check for grammar and correct links.

 ## Respond to reviews